luisgrm/Linux-Authentication-Lab/docs/02-create-nested-vms.md

 #### 7. Review & Customize VM Configuration

-Before Fedora begins installing, we review and fine-tune the new VM’s configuration.
+Before Fedora begins installing, we review and adjust the new VM’s configuration.

 ---